Skip to main content

 • region field is mandatory.
 It is a regional code in AWS.
 Use one of the regional codes listed here.

 • json field is mandatory.
-It is a JSON query that enables you to query multiple CloudWatch metrics and use math expressions to create new time series based on these metrics.
+It is a JSON query that lets you query multiple CloudWatch metrics and use math expressions to create new time series based on these metrics.

 The following JSON validation applies: